chrisxfire/chrisxfire.github.io/content/notes/_net/programming-models/asynchronous-programming/asynchronous-programming-model/overview.md

     2. Use the `AsyncWaitHandle` to block until one or more ops completes.

 # Performing additional work (no blocking needed)
-## Polling for operation completion
+## polling for operation completion
 ```cs
 IAsyncResult result = BeginOperationName(…, null, null);